25 Offbeat Holidays You Can Celebrate in January

 24. January 27: Thomas Crapper Day

-Often incorrectly credited with inventing the toilet, Thomas Crapper was a plumber and businessman who did, in fact, champion the modern wash closet and also invented the ballcock—that floating ball in the body of your toilet.
+Thomas Crapper is often incorrectly credited with inventing the toilet.
+In actuality, he was a plumber and businessman who did, in fact, champion the modern wash closet and also invented the ballcock—that floating ball in the body of your toilet.
 His apropos surname was just a coincidence: The word crap already existed in the English language at the time of his birth.

 Celebrated on the last Monday of January, Bubble Wrap Appreciation Day is a day to give thanks for the many hours of joy this beloved packing product has brought us all.
 And to share all that you know about it with others (like how it was originally meant to be wallpaper, and could potentially offer real-life health benefits).
 And if you don’t know much, here are 25 facts for you.